How much money will you need to retire comfortably in Canada?

 |67 years||10 x income|

 Age 67 on this table reflects U.S. retirement planning since this is the age when full Social Security benefits kick in.
-For Canadians, full Old Age Security (OAS) is available at age 65.
+For Canadians, full Old Age Security (OAS) is available at the age of 65.

 I think the Fidelity benchmarks can be a bit challenging to meet, especially when you are in the 30 to 40 years age group.